AvolitesLtd/TitanManual/websitev2/versioned_docs/version-13.0/cue-lists/creating-a-cue-list.md

 -   To insert new cues, see [Editing Cue Lists](editing-cue-lists.md).

--   The **Advanced Options menu** allows you to renumber all the cues, and to change the number of an existing cue.
+-   The <strong>Advanced Options menu</strong> allows you to renumber all the cues, and to change the number of an existing cue.

 -   There is no limit to the number of cues in a cue list.

--   Cue lists offer a **Move In Dark** function which will move fixtures to the correct position for their next cue while they are set to zero intensity.
+-   Cue lists offer a <strong>Move In Dark</strong> function which will move fixtures to the correct position for their next cue while they are set to zero intensity.
 See the [Move In Dark (MID)](../cue-lists/cue-list-playback.md#move-in-dark-mid-functions) functions section.